myrestop/myflow-user-guide/README.md

 ### Other Tips

-- At action input field, you can drag text or file(ensure the action window is pinned)
+- At action input field, you can input by dragging text or file(ensure the action window is pinned)